Euler characteristics of moduli spaces of torsion free sheaves on toric surfaces: Moduli spaces of sheaves on toric varieties

-So far, it was enough for our purposes to note that the Hilbert polynomial of a pure equivariant sheaf on a nonsingular projective toric variety with ample line bundle is entirely determined by the characteristic function of the sheaf.
-We proved this by a general argument in \cite[Prop.~3.14]{Koo}.
-In \cite[Subsect.~3.4]{Koo}, we also discussed that Klyachko in fact gives an explicit formula for the Chern character of a pure equivariant sheaf on a nonsingular quasi-projective toric variety in terms of its characteristic function only.
-In this subsection, we will recall Klyachko's Formula \cite[Sect.~1.2, 1.3]{Kly4}, stating it in the case of torsion free equivariant sheaves.
-The reader has to be aware of the fact that we follow Perling's convention of ascending directions for the maps of $\sigma$-families, as opposed to Klyachko's convention of descending directions.
-This results in some minus signs compared to Klyachko's formulae. \begin{definition} Let $\{E(\lambda_{1}, \ldots, \lambda_{r})\}_{(\lambda_{1}, \ldots, \lambda_{r}) \in \mathbb{Z}^{r}}$ be a collection of finite-dimensional $\mathbb{C}$-vector spaces.
-For each $i = 1, \ldots, r$, we define a $\mathbb{Z}$-linear operator $\Delta_{i}$ on the free abelian group generated by the vector spaces $\{E(\lambda_{1}, \ldots, \lambda_{r})\}_{(\lambda_{1}, \ldots, \lambda_{r}) \in \mathbb{Z}^{r}}$ determined by
+In this paper, we want to fix the Chern classes of a sheaf rather than the Hilbert polynomial.
+Like in the case of Hilbert polynomial, the Chern classes of a $T$-equivariant torsion free sheaf on a toric variety are fully determined by its characteristic function.
+In fact, Klyachko \cite[Sect.~1.2, 1.3]{Kly4} gives an explicit formula\footnote{In the previous sections, we followed Perling's convention of ascending directions for the maps between the weight spaces as opposed to Klyachko's convention of descending directions.
+This results in some minus signs compared to Klyachko's original formula.}.
+For our purposes, we only need to know that the Chern classes are fully determined by the characteristic function, whereas the precise formula is not relevant.
+However, for completeness we include it. \begin{definition} Let $\{F(\lambda_{1}, \ldots, \lambda_{d})\}_{(\lambda_{1}, \ldots, \lambda_{d}) \in \mathbb{Z}^{d}}$ be a collection of finite-dimensional complex vector spaces.
+For each $i = 1, \ldots, d$, we define a $\mathbb{Z}$-linear operator $\Delta_{i}$ on the free abelian group generated by the vector spaces $\{F(\lambda_{1}, \ldots, \lambda_{d})\}_{(\lambda_{1}, \ldots, \lambda_{d}) \in \mathbb{Z}^{d}}$ determined by